Descendants (franchise): School of Secrets

-School of Secrets is a series of novels that serve as a continuation of the Descendants film.
+School of Secrets is a series of novels that serve as a continuation of the first Descendants film, as well as the Descendants: Wicked World series.
 The first book, CJ's Treasure Chase, was released on August 30, 2016 and centers on Captain Hook's daughter, CJ Hook.
 The second book, Freddie's Shadow Cards, was released on November 1, 2016, and centers on Freddie, the daughter of Dr. Facilier.
 The third book, Ally's Mad Mystery, was released on February 28, 2017 and focuses on Ally, the daughter of Alice in Wonderland.
 The fourth novel, Lonnie's Warrior Sword, was released on August 25, 2017, and will focus on Lonnie, the daughter of Mulan and Li Shang, while the fifth book, Carlos's Scavenger Hunt, was released on November 14, 2017.

 Junior novelization

-A junior novelization of the film Descendants, adapted by Rico Green, was published on July 14, 2015, a junior novelization of the film Descendants 2, and a junior novel of Descendants 3 was published on July 30, 2019.
+A junior novelization of the film Descendants, adapted by Rico Green, was published on July 14, 2015, a junior novelization of the film Descendants 2 was published in 2017, and a junior novel of Descendants 3 was published on July 30, 2019.